pagekite/PyPagekite/README.md

 **Note:** Currently SSL endpoints are only available at the front-end, but will be available on the back-end as well in a future release.

+**Note:** This requires either pyOpenSSL or python 2.6+ and openssl support at the OS level.

 #### Limitations ####